 The Marie Little OAM Shield is an annual tournament that provides women with an intellectual disability the chance to compete at a national level.
 Marie Little OAM was the founder of Sport Inclusion Australia (formerly known as AUSRAPID) in 1986 and dedicated her working life to improve the lives of people with an intellectual disability, using the medium of sport.
 Renaming the event in her name was an honour of her work within the netball community.
 The inaugural Marie Little OAM Shield began in 2013 with three teams contesting the title.
 In 2016, Western Australia and Queensland were invited to enter teams in to the competition.

 The Marie Little OAM Shield is a national competition for girls aged 16 and over with an intellectual disability.
 The inaugural Marie Little OAM Shield began in 2013 with three teams contesting the title.
-In 2016, Western Australia and Queensland were invited to enter teams in to the competition, with team selections to be held in June, following the No Limits Division at the Smarter Than Smoking Association Championships.
+In 2016, Western Australia and Queensland were invited to enter teams in to the competition.
 There are several options to get involved with this exciting opportunity.

 The Marie Little OAM Shield is a female only competition unless otherwise specified by Netball Australia.
 Definitions of athlete eligibility for the Marie Little OAM Shield shall be: Age Eligibility: All participants must be aged 16 years or older in the year the competition is held.
 Eligibility: Players competing in the Marie Little OAM Shield must complete the Sport Inclusion Australia MLS eligibility form.